Establishing Trust with the BATHE Technique — How AI Can Nurture Alternative Forms of Care

 First, a physician will ask background questions (reason for visit), then how they feel about the symptoms, how the symptoms trouble them, how they are handling it, and finally, offer an empathetic response that explains that the patients’ reactions to the symptoms are reasonable.

 This psychotherapeutic process helps patients’ come to terms with their symptoms and positively affects their view of their own reality.
-These more intimate conversations also help doctors assess the mental health of their patient.
+These more intimate conversations also help physicians assess the mental health of their patient.
 That natural, engaged conversation immediately builds a patients’ trust with a doctor and often means the patient will be more likely to disclose other symptoms throughout the rest of the visit.
 The BATHE technique is a great way for a physician to start off on the right foot.

 Logging BATHE Responses